 - Follow the instructions on cake mix: Preheat oven to 350 degrees.

-- Grease sides and bottom of 13 X 9 inch pan with shortening or oil spray.
+- Grease sides and bottom of a 13 X 9-inch pan with shortening or oil spray.
 I used a clear glass pan here.
 Flour lightly.

 - Blend cake mix, oil, and egg whites in a large bowl at low speed until moistened (about 30 seconds).
 Beat at medium speed for 2 minutes.

-- Then pour mixture into 13 X 9 inch greased and floured pan.
-Bake for approximately 23 - 28 minutes.
+- Then pour the mixture into 13 X 9 inch greased and floured pan.
+Bake for approximately 23–28 minutes.
 It is done when a toothpick inserted into the middle of the cake comes out clean.